 ‘World first’ intact Roman egg laid 1,700 years ago discovered by archaeologists

-A scan found that the 1,700 year old egg discoverd in a suspected Roman wishing well still had its inner contents
+A scan found that the 1,700 year old egg discovered in a suspected Roman wishing well still had its inner contents

 An intact chicken egg estimated to be around 1,700 years old is believed to be the only of its type in the world, after scientists found it still had liquid inside.